 History in short

 Creation of these caves started approximately at the 3rd century AD, in time when influential merchants were spreading the teaching of Buddha in India.
 Many large temples appeared near ancient trade routes.
-Panhale Kaji was one of such temple complexes, located at busy route from inland to Dabhol – one of the most important port cities at Arabian Sea in these times.
+Panhale Kaji was one of such temple complexes, located at the busy route from inland to Dabhol – one of the most important port cities at the Arabian Sea in these times.
 Dabhol has been marked even in maps of Ptolemy.

 Description of caves